Competition elements in ice dance: Twizzles

-The ISU defines a twizzle as "a traveling turn on one foot with one or more rotations which is quickly rotated with a continuous (uninterrupted) action".
+The ISU defines a twizzle as "a traveling turn on one foot with one or more rotations, which is quickly rotated with a continuous (uninterrupted) action".
 It has also been defined as "a multirotational, one-foot turn that moves across the ice".
-Starting in the 2018-2019 season, dancers are judged individually on the execution of their twizzles; their individual points are combined for the team's final score for the element.
+Starting in the 2018-2019 season, dancers were judged individually on the execution of their twizzles; their individual points are combined for the team's final score for the element.

 A skater's weight, when performing the twizzle, "remains on the skating foot with the free foot in any position during the turn then placed beside the skating foot to skate the next step".
 The twizzle has four types of entry edges: the Forward Inside, the Forward Outside, the Backward Inside, and the Backward Outside.
 Skaters can make twizzle-like motions, movements in which the skating foot completes less than a full turn and then a step forward while the body performs one full continuous rotation.
 A series of checked Three Turns does not constitute a twizzle because it is not a continuous action.
 If the traveling stops while the steps are being made, it is also not a twizzle; rather, it is a Pirouette, or solo spin.